benbotto/rubiks-cube-cracker/README.md

 fewer moves.

 Like Korf's, Thistlethwaite's algorithm uses IDDFS, but no heuristic pattern databases are used.
+(Pattern database _could_ be used to boost performance, but this implementation doesn't use them.)
 It works by moving the cube from one "group" to another, and each successive "group" is computationally easier to solve than the last.

 The initial group--group 0--is any scrambled cube.
 Above it was mentioned that each edge cubie can be in one of two orientations.
 Well, it turns out that